Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   Oppressor Mk II, the infamous flying motorcycle that can be customized with missiles.

-  There are two unique thing about the Nightclub Warehouse that differentiates it from MC Businesses and the Bunker:
+  There are two unique things about the Nightclub Warehouse that differentiate it from MC Businesses and the Bunker:

   1. The only input required to earn money from it is completing the sale